-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Thursday, February 9, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Thursday, February 9, 2017.

 You may have heard of the term “probate” without ever really understanding just what is means.
 In simple terms, probate is the process of transferring property previously owned by a decedent to the beneficiaries and heirs after the death of the person.

 Probate goes through this process under the supervision of the courts.
 Life insurance policies with designated beneficiaries in place and bank accounts with the designation of “payable on death” to another, living person can bypass the probate process.